-Federal reporting is tracked and submitted on-line in through what is called the "21APR" system.
-Data will be entered in two blocks in late spring through fall reporting for the entire year: first for activities, staffing, and participation, and then for the five federal GPRA outcomes.
+Federal reporting is tracked and submitted on-line through what is called the "21APR" system.
+Data will be entered in two blocks annually reporting for the entire year: first for activities, staffing, and participation, (fall due date) and then for the five federal GPRA outcomes (winter due date).
 Directors use local databases to get the needed data.
-Directors are issued a username and password by the state coordinator for the federal system and 21APR password reset changes are managed by AOE, not by the federal help desk.
-The system was first deployed in 2016.
-Visit the front page or click on the federal reporting folder for updated info.
+This system and expectations were deployed in 2022 for the first time.